HaiboNi/haiboni.github.io/about_me/index.md

 </div>

 {: .postsfont}
-I am an Assistant Project Scientist at the Department of Pharmacology at University of California Davis.
-I took my undergrad and master's degree training in mechanical engineering and manufacturing and then obtained PhD in computational Biological Physics.
-My research interests involve developing and applying multiscale and multiphysics models of the heart to uncover disease mechanisms and improve theraputics, to achive a level of success and impact of modeling in advancing medicine as in engineering.
+I am an Associate Professor at the Medical School of Nanjing University, China.
+We work on digital hearts as part of the [Engineering Medicine Research Group](https://emg-nju.github.io/Homepage/).
+I took my undergraduate and master's training in mechanical engineering and manufacturing, and obtained my Ph.D. in computational biological physics.
+My research develops and applies multiscale, multiphysics models of the heart to uncover disease mechanisms and improve therapeutics — aiming to bring to medicine the level of predictive impact computational modeling has long had in engineering.
-   I am a recipient of **Career Development Award** and **Postdoctoral Fellowship** from the **American Heart Association** (AHA), and receives grant support from the NIH.
-Also, I serve as a guest Associate Editor for *Frontiers in Physiology* and regularly review manuscripts for ~ 20 international journals on cardiovascular research and computational biology, and served as a grant reviewer for the American Heart Association Fellowship programs.
+   Prior to joining Nanjing University in February 2025, I was an Assistant Project Scientist in the Department of Pharmacology at the University of California, Davis.
+I am a recipient of the **Career Development Award** and **Postdoctoral Fellowship** from the **American Heart Association** (AHA).
+I serve as a guest Associate Editor for *Frontiers in Physiology*, regularly review manuscripts for ~20 international journals on cardiovascular research and computational biology, and have served as a grant reviewer for the American Heart Association Fellowship programs.

 ### Education and training

 {: .smalltxt}
+* 2025 - present, Associate Professor, Medical School, Nanjing University, China
+* 2022 - 2025, Assistant Project Scientist, Department of Pharmacology, University of California, Davis, US
-* 2017 - 2022, Postdoctoral Scholar/Fellow, University of California Davis, US
+* 2017 - 2022, Postdoctoral Scholar/Fellow, University of California, Davis, US
 * 2013 - 2017, Ph.D. in Biological Physics, The University of Manchester, United Kingdom
-* 2010 - 2012, M. Enginnering in Mechanical Engineering, Harbin Institute of Technology, China
+* 2010 - 2012, M. Engineering in Mechanical Engineering, Harbin Institute of Technology, China
-* 2006 - 2010, B. Enginnering in Mechanical Engineering, Harbin Institute of Technology, China
+* 2006 - 2010, B. Engineering in Mechanical Engineering, Harbin Institute of Technology, China

 ### Professional service
 Study section:
 * Member, American Heart Association Fellowship Application Review Committee - Cardiac Electrophysiology and Arrhythmias (cycles of 2020, 2021, 2022)

-I reviw manuscripts for the following journals on a regular basis:
+I review manuscripts for the following journals on a regular basis:
 {: .smalltxt}
 * **Guest Associate Editor**: Frontiers in Physiology
 * **Review Editor**: Frontiers in Physiology – Cardiac Electrophysiology